Agriculture: Celery Pest Management Guidelines

 • Description of the Pest

-Adults are small black to gray flies with yellow markings.
-Females puncture leaves to feed on plant sap and lay eggs within the leaf tissues.
-After 2 to 4 days eggs hatch and larvae feed between the upper and lower surface of the leaves, making distinctive winding, whitish tunnels or mines that are often the first clue that leafminers are present.
-Larvae emerge from the mines and pupate on the leaf surface or, more commonly, in cracks in the soil.
-Many generations occur each year and the entire life cycle can be completed in less than 3 weeks when the weather is warm.
+Leafminer adults are small, black flies about 0.06 inches (1.5 mm) long, with a bright yellow triangle on the thorax between the base of the wings.
+They are yellow on the face and underside.
+Females puncture leaves to feed on plant sap and lay eggs within the leaf tissue.
+Eggs hatch in 2 to 4 days during warm weather.
+The yellow maggots (larvae) grow to be up to 2.5 mm long as they feed between the upper and lower surface of leaves.
+Feeding by the maggots causes distinctive winding, whitish tunnels that increase in length and width as the larva grows.
+Mature maggots emerge to pupate on the leaf surface or drop into the soil to pupate.
+Many generations occur each year; the entire life cycle can be completed in less than 3 weeks when the weather is warm.

 Damage

-Leafminers can reduce the plant's photosynthetic capacity, render edible portions of the plant unmarketable, and provide an entrance for disease organisms.
-In addition, many countries and some states regulate the importation of produce grown in areas where pea leafminer exists to prevent its introduction.
+Leafminers can reduce the plant’s photosynthetic capacity, render edible portions of the plant unmarketable, and provide an entrance for pathogens.
+Many countries and some states regulate the importation of produce grown in areas where pea leafminer exists to prevent its introduction.

 Management